piukhq/zephyrus/README.md

   This should run the server in development mode with Debug set to True.

 - Install on azure the Mastercard Signing certificate (required to use auth transaction messages from mastercard)
-  - A signing certificate in pem format should be uploaded to the "Azure_certificates_path'/mastercard/mc_pem_cert
+  - A signing certificate in pem format should be uploaded to the defined location

-  - Example of dev-media location 'dev-media/zephyrus/certificates/mastercard/mc_pem_cert.
+  - The default for dev-media container is 'zephyrus/certificates/mc_pem_cert.

-  The signing certificate used my mastercard, together with their master key was used to create the certificate contained in each mastercard signed XML message.
-Only the signing certificate is required to verify the certificate and signature of each message.
+  The signing certificate and a master key is used by MasterCard to create the certificate contained in each signed XML message from them.
+We require only the signing certificate to verify the certificate and signature in each message.

   A valid signing certificate should look like this:

 ~~~~